Flag of Dayton, Ohio: Spahr–Kress flag

 On January 23, 1956, the Dayton Area Chamber of Commerce urged the city commission to consider replacing the flag, then held a contest to choose the replacement in 1958.
 On June 11, 1958, a six-person committee selected a combination of two designs by Michael J. Spahr and Karen Kress.
 It commemorated the Wright brothers, who lived in Dayton.
 The flag was set against a royal blue field.
 It featured a royal blue Wright Flyer superimposed on a gray globe with white graticule lines, representing the aviation industry's global reach.
 The globe was surrounded by a white cogwheel, representing Dayton as a manufacturing hub.
 The name "DAYTON" was inscribed along the mast in white, slab serif lettering.

-2020 redesign
+2021 redesign

 In 2018, Mayor Nan Whaley convened a committee to replace the flag after hearing a TED talk by Roman Mars.
 From October 1 to December 9, 2019, the 20-person committee received 312 proposals mostly from residents of the Miami Valley area.
 The committee required submissions to have a proportion of 1:1.67 and adhere to the North American Vexillological Association's five principles of flag design.
 In 2020, the city commission and mayor selected three finalists.
 The three finalists were Elizabeth Adams, Cecelia Freeman and Larry Collins.
 Based on public feedback, either one of the finalists would be selected as the new flag, or a graphic designer would incorporate the finalists' designs into a new design.

+The winning design, which ended up not being one of the three finalists, was revealed on December 15, 2021.
+The previous flag was redesignated as the "flag emeritus".